TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/rich-plugins/rich-plugins-data-structures.md

 This field overrides response HTTP headers.

 `override_error`
-This field allows higher customisation when returning custom errors.
-Should be used in combination with `response_body`.
+This setting provides enhanced customization for returning custom errors.
+It should be utilised alongside `response_body` for optimal effect.

 `response_body`
-This field is the alias for `response_error`.
-Contains the HTTP response body.
+This field serves as an alias for `response_erro`r and holds the HTTP response body.

 ## SessionState (coprocess_session_state.proto) {#session-state}

 A `SessionState` data structure is created for every authenticated request and stored in Redis.
 It's used to track the activity of a given key in different ways, mainly by the built-in Tyk middleware like the quota middleware or the rate limiter.
-A rich plugin is able to create a `SessionState` object and store it in the same way built-in authentication mechanisms do.
+A rich plugin can create a `SessionState` object and store it in the same way built-in authentication mechanisms do.
 This is what a custom authentication middleware does.
 This is also part of a `Coprocess.Object`.
 Returning a null session object from a custom authentication middleware is considered a failed authentication and the appropriate HTTP 403 error is returned by the gateway (this is the default behaviour) and can be overridden by using `ReturnOverrides`.

 ### Field Descriptions